GoogleContainerTools/kaniko/README.md

 _Note: Depending on the built image, the media type of the image manifest might be either `application/vnd.oci.image.manifest.v1+json` or `application/vnd.docker.distribution.manifest.v2+json`._

-#### --insecure-registry

-Set this flag to use plain HTTP requests when accessing a registry.
-It is supposed to be used for testing purposes only and should not be used in production!
-You can set it multiple times for multiple registries.

-#### --skip-tls-verify-registry

-Set this flag to skip TLS certificate validation when accessing a registry.
-It is supposed to be used for testing purposes only and should not be used in production!
-You can set it multiple times for multiple registries.

-#### --cleanup

-Set this flag to clean the filesystem at the end of the build.

-#### --insecure

-Set this flag if you want to push images to a plain HTTP registry.
-It is supposed to be used for testing purposes only and should not be used in production!

-#### --insecure-pull

-Set this flag if you want to pull images from a plain HTTP registry.
-It is supposed to be used for testing purposes only and should not be used in production!

-#### --no-push

-Set this flag if you only want to build the image, without pushing to a registry.

 #### --registry-certificate